 How Long Does It Take To Complete and How Do I Learn?

-The length of time required to complete the IOSH Managing Safely qualification will depend on the type of learning method chosen for the person(s) taking the course.
+The length of time required to complete the IOSH Managing Safely course will depend on the type of learning method chosen for the person(s) taking the course.

 These are the methods of learning available :